EcoExtreML/STEMMUS_SCOPE/README.md

       include the data of `directional`, `fluspect_parameters`, `leafangles`, `radiationdata`, `soil_spectra`, and `input_data.xlsx`.
     - OutputPath: this is the base path to store outputs of the model.
 When the model runs, it creates `sitename_timestamped` directories under this path.
     - ForcingPath: a path to the forcing/driving data.
     - ForcingFileName: name of the forcing file in a netcdf format.
 Currently, the model runs at the site scale.
 For example, if we put the `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` here, the model runs at the `FI-Hyy` site.
     - VegetationPropertyPath: path to required data except `Plumber2_data` and `SoilProperty`.
     - NumberOfTimeSteps: total number of time steps in which model runs.
 It can be `NA` or a number.
-Example `NumberOfTimeSteps=17520` runs the model for one year a half-hour time step i.e. `365*24*2=17520`.
+Examples: `NumberOfTimeSteps=17520` runs the model for one year a half-hour time step i.e. `365*24*2=17520`. `NumberOfTimeSteps=NA` runs the model for all time steps in which the forcing data are available.

 ### Workflow of STEMMUS_SCOPE on Snellius: